-To deal with such a rapidly changing world, Network Technology Laboratories is responsible for formulating an R&D strategy toward an information and communications network infrastructure of the future.
+To deal with such a rapidly changing world, Network Technology Laboratories has the role of formulating an R&D strategy toward an information and communications network infrastructure of the future.

-(1) Planning and promoting an overall strategy governing the future network of the NTT Group and global collaboration
+(1) Plan and promote an overall strategy for developing the future network and promoting global collaboration throughout the entire NTT Group

-(3) Developing groundbreaking concepts and theories and creating new network value centered about traffic/quality infrastructure technologies with the aim of providing customer-friendly services
+(3) Formulate innovate concepts and theories and create new value centered about communications traffic/quality infrastructure technologies to provide customer-friendly services

-At Network Technology Laboratories, we plan to continue with a wide range of activities from the formulation of network-research strategy to base-technology research and commercial development by applying the diverse specialties of our top-class researchers.
+At Network Technology Laboratories, we are committed to applying the diverse expertise of our researchers to a wide range of activities, from the formulation of research strategies to basic research and development.

 Telecommunications traffic is the aggregate of information (such as data, signals etc.) which originate the actions of the customers.
 In order telecommunication services are provided in excellent quality, we need traffic fluently distributed through the network.
 Our aim is to establish all-time customers' first choice network by giving the best quality experiences.
 To do so, we have been challenging the following research topics: To visualize the satisfaction/dissatisfaction of the customer experience by making the index of their experience level.
 To clarify the mechanism how traffic changes and to control both network and customers before those changes of traffic influence the service quality.

 Our methods enable networks to adapt flexibly to traffic variations such as service demand fluctuations or disasters, giving peace of mind to network users.
 Our methods normally optimize network resource availability to withstand unexpected traffic increases, and when disasters occur, our methods suppress the influence of failure to continue services.
 Hence, our methods provide stable services.